Au-lit/cpp_tour/8-Inheritance.md

 ```
 In a way we sort of got rid of the type.
 Seeing that you may ask is there a more "general" way to "stop caring about the type"?
+Yes, there is and it's in the next chapter.